Rethinking the Goal System

 It is opportune to detail, now, how the extra expenses are.

-It is opportune, now, to add details to the goals/seniority model: the entrepreneur continues, as in the traditional goals model, only giving resources, such as trips, accommodation, congresses, to the official, current representative/seller.
+It is opportune, now, to add details to the goals/seniority model: the entrepreneur continues, as in the traditional goals model, only giving resources, such as trips, lodging, congresses, to the official, current representative/seller.
 The representative/seller who acts by seniority will no longer have any extra resources from the company to act, from the moment they lose their position for not reaching goals within the established deadlines.
 The old representative will have to sell on their own.
 The company will only, as it always has, process the orders.
-But without bearing extra expenses (congresses, trips, accommodation).
+But without incurring extra expenses (congresses, trips, lodging).

 The entrepreneur is protected.
 They only have to gain, nothing to lose.
-As they always have, they only bear the expenses of an official, current representative per region.
+As they always have, they only incur expenses for an official, current representative per region.

-And what about the representative who can't reach the goals?
+And the representative who cannot reach the goals, how does it work?

 The representative who does not reach the goals receives several advantages.

-In one sentence, it protects your heart.
-Your strands of hair.
+In a sentence, it protects your heart.
+Your hair strands.
 Your family.

 The representative who does not reach the goals is insured against losses or abrupt changes.
 There is no "expulsion" in this mixed goals/seniority modality.

-Your income is protected — it doesn't increase, but it also doesn't fall — depending on your own effort to manage to maintain only those sales that you were able to make.
+Your income is protected — it doesn't increase, but it also doesn't fall — depending on your own effort to manage to maintain only those sales that you could make.

 It is opportune to detail, now, how some extreme cases are.
 What if the representative becomes invalid (in some way)?